artlurg431/CarbScan-Self-Checkout-Machine/README.md

 Made by lots of people

 If you find any bugs, please report them to me on discord, the faster i get bugs fixed the fatser i can release newer models.
-This is a public beta test, the model isnt stable!
-Toolbox version comming soon, they usually take longer to receive updates due to stability concerns (another reason to report bugs)
+There shouldnt be any bugs, but please report them to me

 If you want to contribute, message me on discord!